 - "Can you share more details?"

 - Tell students that they are now going to read short paragraphs on their own and decide what the main topics of the paragraphs are.

 - Place the four Finding the Main Idea worksheets at the front of the classroom.

 - Tell students they can start working on any worksheet, but that they should complete all four.

-- Have students write their own nonfiction texts and articulate what the main idea of each paragraph is.
+- Have students write their own nonfiction texts and articulate the main idea of each paragraph.

 - Have students complete 1–2 worksheets with a partner.

 - Assess students’ understanding by reviewing their answers to the Finding the Main Idea worksheets.